-Our trading company, London Works, has successfully continued on its new business model specialising in working with employers to improve their diversity and inclusion policies and outcomes.
+Our trading company, London Works, has become a secure and mature business specialising in working with employers to improve their diversity and inclusion policies and outcomes.
+The Eagles flagship graduate recruitment programme goes from strength to strength, with five programmes now operating each year.

-We have had a very stable Board during the past year and we recently welcomed Rob Knight to the Board.
+We have had a very stable Board during the past year with no departures or new joiners.
 I thank all members of the Board for their support and engagement.